murffer/DetectorSim/ElectronEnergyDeposition/README.md

 ---------------
 The code is setup to use the CMakeEnviroment distrubuted with GEANT4.

-  - execute rangeSim in 'batch' mode from macro files
+  - execute electronEDep in 'batch' mode from macro files
-	% rangeSim   runs.mac
+	% electronEDep   eDep.mac

-  - execute rangeSim in 'interactive mode' with visualization
+  - execute electronEDep in 'interactive mode' with visualization
-	% rangeSim
+	% electronEDep
 	....
 	Idle> type your commands
 	....